KunalPandey-675/cocolab/TEST_CREDENTIALS.md

 # Test Credentials & Sample Data

-This file contains all test accounts and sample data for InfluencerConnect.
+This file contains all test accounts and sample data for Cocolab.

 ---